1988–89 in English football: Diary of the season

-17 September – Southampton drop points for the first time this season with a 2–2 draw against Arsenal at Highbury, enabling Norwich to go top with a 2–0 win at Newcastle, who go bottom of the table.
-Southampton midfielder Glenn Cockerill suffers a broken jaw in a clash with Arsenal midfielder Paul Davis in a First Division match at Highbury which ends in a 2–2 draw.
+17 September – Southampton drop points for the first time this season with a 2–2 draw against Arsenal at Highbury, and their midfielder Glenn Cockerill suffers a broken jaw in a clash with Arsenal's Paul Davis.
+The result allows Norwich to go top with a 2–0 win at Newcastle United, who move to the bottom of the table.
 Liverpool goalkeeper Bruce Grobbelaar is hospitalised with meningitis and is expected to be out of action until the new year.

-24 September – Norwich drop points for the first time this season but remaining top of the First Division with a 2–2 draw at home to third placed Millwall.
+24 September – Norwich City drop points for the first time this season but remain top of the First Division with a 2–2 draw at home to third-place Millwall.

 28 September 1988 – Wimbledon sign Nottingham Forest goalkeeper Hans Segers for £180,000.
 Leeds United, fourth from bottom in the Second Division, sack manager Billy Bremner after three years at the helm.

-29 September 1988 – Paul Davis is fined a record £3,000 and banned for nine matches.
+29 September 1988 – Paul Davis is fined a record £3,000 and banned for nine matches for punching Glenn Cockerill in Arsenal's recent League match against Southampton.

-30 September 1988 – The month ends with Norwich City as surprise leaders of the First Division, two points ahead of Liverpool and newly promoted Millwall.
+30 September 1988 – The month ends with Norwich City as the surprise leaders of the First Division, two points ahead of Liverpool and newly-promoted Millwall.
 FA Cup holders Wimbledon occupy bottom place.
 The Second Division promotion race is headed by Blackburn Rovers and Watford.
 Ipswich Town, Portsmouth, Bradford City and Oldham Athletic occupy the promotion play-off places, while pre-season promotion favourites Leeds United occupy a lowly 18th place.

-1 October 1988 – Millwall go top of the league in their first season in the First Division 3–2 win over Queens Park Rangers.
-Norwich's 3–1 home defeat to Charlton pushes them down to second place.
-West Ham go bottom of the division with a 4–1 home defeat to Arsenal.
+1 October 1988 – Millwall go top of the league in their first season in the First Division with a 3–2 win over Queens Park Rangers.
+Norwich's 3–1 home defeat to Charlton Athletic pushes them down to second place.
+West Ham United go bottom of the division with a 4–1 home defeat to Arsenal.
 Ipswich go top of the Second Division with a 2–1 away win over West Bromwich Albion.
 Bottom-of-the-table Birmingham lose a thrilling game at home to Barnsley 5–3.

 2 October 1988 – Aston Villa sell defender Neale Cooper to Rangers for £300,000.

 7 October 1988 – Derby County manager Arthur Cox dismisses speculation that he will take over at Leeds United.

-8 October 1988 – Norwich return to the top of the First Division with a 1–0 win over Derby at the Baseball Ground.
-Second Division promotion challengers Blackburn beat Crystal Palace 5–4 in a nine-goal thriller at Ewood Park.
+8 October 1988 – Norwich City return to the top of the First Division with a 1–0 win over Derby County at the Baseball Ground.
+Second Division promotion challengers Blackburn Rovers beat Crystal Palace 5–4 in a nine-goal thriller at Ewood Park.

 9 October 1988 – Jackie Milburn, Newcastle's record goal scorer who helped them win three FA Cups during the 1950s, dies of cancer aged 64.

 10 October 1988 – Howard Wilkinson ends six years as Sheffield Wednesday manager by agreeing to drop down a division to join Leeds United, while Willie McFaul ends his 22-year association with Newcastle United when he is sacked as manager.
 Reserve team coach Colin Suggett is put in charge, with the club's board saying that he will stay in the role until the end of the season.